Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Convex Hulls

 \subsection{Convex Hull Algorithm for a Single-Vertex 2D CAT(0) Complex}

-In this section we prove Theorem~\ref{thm:convex-hull-alg} by reducing the convex hull problem for a single-vertex 2D CAT(0) complex $\cal K$ to linear programming via a polynomial-time reduction.
+In this section we prove Theorem~\ref{thm:convex-hull-alg} by reducing the convex hull problem for a single-vertex 2D CAT(0) complex $\cal K$ to linear programming via a polynomial-time reduction in the real RAM model of computation.
 Recall that $P$ is the finite set of points whose convex hull we wish to find, and $O$ is the single vertex of the complex.